-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER on is delegated to an officer in consultation with the lill be escalated to the Cabinet Member for decision he divisional member and there is disagreement on the on EAI23 Highways and Transport To respond to notifications by District Councils (which have adopted the Street Trading Code) of proposals to designate a street as prohibited, licence or consent a street, making any representations felt appropriate to ensure that no material effect upon the safe and expeditious flow of vehicular and pedestrian traffic will result, including any other representation thought appropriate on behalf of the County Council as Highway Authority.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Highway Technical Support & Communication Manager Engagement & Commissioning Manager EAI24 Highways and Transport To exercise the Council's powers in relation to securing the provision of any service under subsection 1 (a) of the Transport Act 1985, subject to prior reference to the Cabinet.
-Director Highways & Transport Strategic Transport Group Manager EAI25 Highways and Transport To approve proposals by the District Councils for the provision and regulation of off-street car parks.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Parking & Traffic Enforcement Manager EAI26 Highways and Transport To authorise Low Cost and Accident Remedial measures provided land acquisition is not required.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Engagement & Commissioning Manager
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER n is delegated to an officer in consultation with the last section of the last section is decisionally the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is designed in the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section is decisionally the last section in the last section ne divisional member and there is disagreement on the EAI23 Highways and Transport To respond to notifications by District Councils (which have adopted the Street Trading Code) of proposals to designate a street as prohibited, licence or consent a street, making any representations felt appropriate to ensure that no material effect upon the safe and expeditious flow of vehicular and pedestrian traffic will result, including any other representation thought appropriate on behalf of the County Council as Highway Authority.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Highway Technical Support & Communication Manager Engagement & Commissioning Manager EAI24 Highways and Transport To exercise the Council's powers in relation to securing the provision of any service under subsection 1 (a) of the Transport Act 1985, subject to prior reference to the Cabinet.
+Director Highways & Transport Assistant Director - Strategic Transport EAI25 Highways and Transport To approve proposals by the District Councils for the provision and regulation of off-street car parks.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Parking & Traffic Enforcement Manager EAI26 Highways and Transport To authorise Low Cost and Accident Remedial measures provided land acquisition is not required.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Engagement & Commissioning Manager